Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowflake_model_registry/deploying_custom_models_to_snowflake_model_registry.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Data Science, Machine Learning, Snowpark, Model registry

-# Deploying Custom Models to Snowflake Model Registry
+# Deploying Custom Models To Snowflake Model Registry
 <!-- ------------------------ -->
 ## Overview

 Through this quickstart guide, you will learn how to add a custom model to the Snowflake Model Registry.
 You will set up your Snowflake and Python environments, train a model using the PyCaret library, deploy that model to the Model Registry and run the inference within your Snowflake environment.

-### What is Snowpark?
+### What Is Snowpark?

 Snowpark is the set of libraries and runtimes that securely enable developers to deploy and process Python code in Snowflake.